 - Official TOEFL scores reported via ETS (International applicants only; for possible exceptions click here)

 Any documents submitted other than the required items above will not be included in your application to be reviewed as only the required materials are used in the review process.
 This includes GRE scores.
 We have permanently removed the GRE as part of our application starting spring 2023.

 See below for additional guidelines for the required application materials and what the programs look for in those materials.

-Your statement of purpose should be no more than two pages in length, double-spaced, in Times New Roman, Arial, or Calibri size 10 or 12 font and it should address the following topics:
+Your statement of purpose should be no more than two pages in length, double-spaced, in Times New Roman, Arial, or Calibri size 10 or 12 font.
+In the document header, please clearly indicate that this is your statement of purpose.
+It should address the following topics:

 - Give examples of experiences or demonstrated attributes that have prepared you to be successful in graduate school.